Syntomic cycle classes and prismatic Poincar\'e duality: Thom classes

 \begin{remark}[Identifying $c_1^\hod$ and $\Th_1^\hod$] Take $\FF^n(R)=\LO^n_R[n]$.
 By Example \ref{bgh}, $\FF^1(\B\G_m)=\Z$, in which $1$ corresponds to the Hodge first Chern class originally defined by the map $\dlog\colon\G_m\to\LO^1$, thanks to the proof of Proposition \ref{wt1f}.
 Therefore the Thom class is also $1\in\Z$, under the identification of Example \ref{a1h}. \end{remark}

 \begin{remark} Our way of stating Situation \ref{chernsit} and Theorem \ref{thom} is convenient for later uses in the paper, but far from optimal: \begin{itemize} \item We can use general base stacks in place of $\spec(\Z)$. \item Formulated properly, the values of $\FF$ need not be graded.
-See \cite[\S 3]{p1mot}. \item We only need the smooth weighted homotopy invariance rather than the strong one, except for the Thom isomorphism. \item We also expect a reasonable statement without assuming the coconnectivity, while having no idea about it currently.
-It should for example apply to the Hodge cohomology over an animated ring. \end{itemize} \end{remark}
+See \cite[\S 3]{p1mot}. \item We only need the smooth weighted homotopy invariance rather than the strong one, except for the Thom isomorphism. \item With $\P^1$-homotopy techniques as in \cite{p1mot}, one should be able to get rid of all the coconnectivity assumptions in this section.
+This can be for example applied to the Hodge cohomology over an animated ring. \end{itemize} \end{remark}